-Out of more than 100 submissions for the competition, 29 works of art were jury-selected for inclusion in a virtual exhibition on NAEA’s website.
-As a guest judge, artist Shepard Fairey selected three Regional and one Best in Show Winner from the 29 artworks.
+Out of more than 100 submissions for the competition, twenty-nine works of art were selected by a jury for inclusion in a virtual exhibition on NAEA’s website.
+As a guest judge, graphic artist Shepard Fairey selected three regional winners and one Best in Show winner from the twenty-nine artworks.

-Daniel Rivera, a 2023 Berlin High School senior from West Stephentown, NY, was awarded Best in Show for his artwork, Tears of Miss Justice: Mourning a Broken System.
-He will be honored alongside his art teacher, Samantha Colbert, at the Art in Embassies Art Activations for Democracy event on September 19, 2023, at the Smithsonian’s National Museum of American History in Washington, DC.
-Rivera’s artwork will also become a permanent part of the Democracy Collection within the Art in Embassies repository, in which U.S. ambassadors will have a chance to select it for display in their embassies around the globe.
+Daniel Rivera, a 2023 Berlin High School senior from West Stephentown, New York, was awarded Best in Show for his artwork, Tears of Miss Justice: Mourning a Broken System.
+He was honored alongside his art teacher, Samantha Colbert, at Art in Embassies’ 60th anniversary celebration at the Smithsonian’s National Museum of American History.
+Rivera’s artwork will also become a permanent part of the Democracy Collection within the Art in Embassies repository, from which U.S. ambassadors will have a chance to select it for display in their residences around the globe.

 “I created “Tears of Miss Justice: Mourning a Broken System” to portray what I see in our country.
 She represents the way I see many of us blind to the truth of how our two-party system causes pain and fights amongst citizens of America.
 Her tears represent the citizens of America.
 The colors of her tears represent the two different political parties, while the presence of the tears symbolizes the sadness and pain our country faces when the parties fight, argue, and pit the people against each other.
 Miss Justice is set in an all-black background to make her the focal point, with shades of gray in her face representing a sense of dread and despair.
 Her blindfold, which the tears bleed through, represents the way I see many of us blind to the truth behind our system.”

 Daniel Rivera, Tears of Miss Justice: Mourning a Broken System, Troy, NY